The Lavatories Are Now Available

 The vacuum flush system provides adequate flushing of waste while minimizing the amount of heavy flush water they must carry on board.
 The system was patented in 1975.
 It's lighter and reduces odor.
 See US3922730 A, "Recirculating toilet system for use in aircraft or the like".

-Here is one toilet along the fuselage centerline on a Boeing 747 being flown by KLM from Amsterdam to Chicago.
+Here is one toilet along the fuselage centerline on a Boeing 747 on a KLM flight from Amsterdam to Chicago.

 How and when are the lavatories cleaned?